There are five top things you can check around your pool to help make it safe:

 - Prohibiting direct access from a building into the pool area

-- Shielding or moving climbable objects that are near the barrier
+- Shielding or removing any climbable objects near the barrier

 Swimming pool/spa owners in Ipswich